Guide covers: BMW 540i / 540i xDrive with the B58 inline‑six (G30/G31 and the newer G60 generation). US/CA focus.

 What should I log/monitor after changes?

-Charge temps (IAT/charge air), coolant/oil temps, boost target vs actual, ignition timing/corrections, fueling indicators (trims/pressure), and torque/limit events—under the same test conditions each time.
+At minimum, log IAT/charge temps, boost target vs actual, ignition timing and corrections, fueling indicators (trims/pressure), coolant/oil temps, and torque/limit events.
+Repeat the same test in similar conditions to compare.